-Not Your Usual Spa: Ojo Caliente Mineral Springs Resort & Spa in New Mexico
+Not Your Usual Spa: Ojo Caliente Mineral Springs Resort & Spa

 Ojo Caliente hot springs is the way spas used to be: unpretentious healing oases set atop natural mineral springs.
 New Mexicans simply call it "Ojo Spa."

 This hot springs resort (pronounced o-ho cal-ee-en-tay) is an eco-conscious, relaxing retreat from modern life.
 It offers public and private natural mineral pools, both available for daytime use.

 Overnight visitors can stay in a spare, mission-like hotel, cottages, suites, and two private homes.
 Packages and discounts abound.

 Ojo Caliente's mineral-rich thermal waters have soothed and healed visitors for centuries.
 The Native American Tewa people discovered the springs and set up encampments there.
 When settlers from New Spain (modern Mexico) came to what is now New Mexico, they called the springs Ojo Caliente, or Hot Eye.
 In 1868, Antonio Joseph, the U.S.'s first Territorial Representative for New Mexico, opened Ojo as a resort, the earliest version of the current spa.
 (Several remaining buildings from 1868 through the 1930s are designated as historic.)
 2018 marks Ojo’s 150th Anniversary as one of the oldest natural health resorts in the United States.

 Ojo Caliente has a glorious setting.
 The spa is located in the magnificent Chama River Valley of northern New Mexico.
 It is one and a half hours north of Santa Fe, New Mexico; two and a half hours north of Albuquerque; 45 minutes west of Taos, New Mexico, a gallery and skiing hub; and a half hour south of the Abiquiu home of New Mexico art legend Georgia O'Keeffe.